LDemetrios/typst-shared-library/README.md

 - Added `typst-shared` crate.
 It contains all the glue between Rust's side and any other side, most importantly, c-style `extern` functions for calling methods from the compiler (parse syntax, eval, compile, query), and from Typstyle ( format source)
+- Added `jvm-object` type, dedicated to carrying host jvm objects in Typst code, and a `session` field to World to keep track of registrars of such objects.
 - Implemented `IntoValue` and `FromValue` for various types.
 - Added parallel serialization mechanism, supporting majority of values (without falling back to `repr`)
 - Modified values to better track how they were created from Typst: